dehenne/dehenne/README.md

 ======

 My name is Henning.
 Most people just call me `Hen` or `de henne`.
 You can do that too :wink:
-I like to build products, startups, services or e-commerce shops.
+I like to build products, startups, services, or e-commerce shops.
 Therefore I am also co-founder of some companies and services.

 💬 Social
 ------